 The agreed-to terms of any software maintenance agreement should match the agency’s business requirements and complexity of the project.
 Below is an example of suggested language to include in the agreement.
 The final terms, however, should not conflict with any of the solicitation's requirements (if applicable), or the agency’s needs or budget, unless the agency has so negotiated with the supplier.

 "Supplier shall provide a separate agreement for any maintenance service provided.
 This maintenance agreement shall begin upon expiration of the warranty period.
 Supplier shall provide services for the entire period of the maintenance agreement.
 Supplier shall adhere to the following response criteria regarding maintenance requests.
 (This is to be determined by the agency on a case-by-case basis.
 The response time criteria shall include categories of severity, chain-of-command reporting, and measurement of response times over extended periods, maintaining and providing access to electronic information, and e-mail communications.)
 Supplier shall provide a service tracking and reporting mechanism, which shall be available to the customer at all times either via e-mail or on the web.
-Agency, at its sole discretion, may order from Supplier support services ("Maintenance Services"), including new software releases, updates and upgrades, for a period of one (1) year ("Maintenance Period") and for an annual fee of ten percent (10%) of the Software license fee paid by any Authorized User for then-current installed base.
+Agency, at its sole discretion, may order from Supplier support services (“Maintenance Services”), including new software releases, updates and upgrades, for a period of one (1) year (“Maintenance Period”) and for an annual fee of ten percent (10%) of the Software license fee paid by any Authorized User for then-current installed base.
 Supplier shall notify Agency sixty (60) days prior to the expiration of the Maintenance Period, and Agency, at its sole discretion, may renew Maintenance Services for an additional one (1) year period.
 The annual fee for Maintenance Services shall not exceed the fee charged for the preceding year's Maintenance Services by more than three percent (3%), or the annual change in CPI-W, as defined in the Fees and Charges section, in effect at the time, whichever is less.
-Agency can decline to implement enhancements, upgrades or new releases if those programs interfere with the agency's intended usage or operating environment."
+Agency can decline to implement enhancements, upgrades or a new release if those programs interfere with the agency's intended usage or operating environment."
 (Declining enhancements, upgrades or new releases, however, can present other risks, so agency is urged to be mindful and discuss thoroughly before making that decision or including such a statement.)